AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/account-management/new-architecture.md

 ### Getting Help

-The [!DNL Commerce Intelligence] Services team can perform your re-implementation for an extra cost.
-Contact your [Adobe Account Team](../../guide-overview.md) and be prepared to provide a list of dashboards/reports that you want to prioritize creating in the new account
+The [!DNL Adobe Commerce Intelligence] [Services team](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/mbi-service-policies.html?lang=en) can perform your re-implementation for an extra cost.
+Contact your [Adobe Account Team](../../guide-overview.md#Submitting-a-Support-Ticket) and be prepared to provide a list of dashboards/reports that you want to prioritize creating in the new account

 ### Staying with Existing Architecture